Vendrame claims 1st Grand Tour stage win, Bernal keeps lead

 Vendrame, who rides for AG2R Citroën, edged out Chris Hamilton in a sprint at the end of the 212-kilometer (132-mile) route from Siena to Bagno di Romagna that featured four categorized climbs.

+“What an incredible feeling.
+I can’t even speak or find the right words to describe how I feel now,” the 26-year-old Vendrame said.
+“After a difficult period where I had an injury, this win at the Giro is something indescribable.”

-There was also a sprint for third, with Gianluca Brambilla narrowly beating George Bennett.
+There was also a sprint for third, with Gianluca Brambilla narrowly beating George Bennett, but only after a late swerve that left Bennett throwing up a hand in frustration.
+Brambilla was later relegated to fourth.

 The duo finished 15 seconds behind Vendrame.

 All four had been part of a large breakaway.